 Hi friends!
 I’m so excited to share a beautiful Holiday Spice Cake recipe with you.
 This cake is rich with heady spices, but light, soft and fluffy in texture.
 A thick, glossy cream cheese frosting creates irresistible drips and sugared rosemary and cranberries make it beautifully festive.

-Rich with orange zest, ginger, cinnamon, nutmeg and cloves, the flavour in this moist bundt cake is undeniably Christmas.
+Rich with orange zest, ginger, cinnamon, nutmeg and cloves, the flavour in this moist cake is undeniably Christmas.
 Scatter some sugared cranberries on top and decorate with some sugared rosemary (see note in the sugared cranberry link) for a beautiful, snow-dusted wintery cake-scape.

 5 Tips for Perfecting the Bundt Cake:

 1. For greasing: what to use and what NOT to use.

 For easy removal of a bundt, I find greasing with a solid fat to be best.

 Shortening has been standard for bakers, but it’s sketchy, no?
 I tried coconut oil and it works beautifully.

 Avoid using butter, which contains sticky lecithin and milk solids plus 20% water, which can impede cake removal.
 Cooking spray likewise can actually gum up the non-stick coating on your bundt over time.

 2. For flouring: here’s what to use instead of all-purpose flour.